MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtwaitforverticalblankevent2.md

 ### -param D3DKMT_WAITFORVERTICALBLANKEVENT2

-#### - pWait [in]

-Specifies parameters for waiting on multiple wait objects, including a vertical blank event.
+[in] Specifies parameters for waiting on multiple wait objects, including a vertical blank event.

 ## -returns